Tool Safety · 2–5 min toolbox talk

 Safety Reminders

-- Use correct PSI settings.
+- Use the correct fasteners and pressure.

 Ask the Crew